Alinrev/manual_testing_portfolio/Final Project/README.md

 * Project risks: lack of experience of the QA team, short deadline of Zephyr Squad trial, unavailability of test environment
 * Product risks: validation constraints on the fields might be too restrictive to the end-user
 ##### 1.1.6 Evaluating entry criteria
-The entry criterias defined in the Test Planning phase have been achieved and the test process can continue.
+The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.
 ## 1.2 Test Monitoring and Control
 It will be done by generating periodic reports that reflect the current status of the test.
 ![Daily test execution progress](https://user-images.githubusercontent.com/109461549/179420236-7bad484d-f73b-4adb-806f-35a6abb2f01c.jpg)

 ## 1.3 Test Analysis
 The testing process will be executed based on the above requirements for the PIM module.
-The following test conditions were found:
+The following test conditions were defined:
 * Enter data only for mandatory fields and check that the employee is created/updated
 * Enter data for all available fields and check that the employee is created/updated
 * Leave mandatory fields empty and check that the employee cannot be created/updated